Undoubtedly, the most crucial expertise in offsite SEO lies in mastering the art of anchor text selection.

-Review every single ergonomic chair in existance, link them back to the ergonomic chair review homepage, increasing the topical relevance, and then rank #1 for ALL THE THINGS!
+Review every single ergonomic chair in existence, link them back to the ergonomic chair review homepage, increasing the topical relevance, and then rank #1 for ALL THE THINGS!

 Idiot-Matthew indeed reviewed every single ergonomic chair listed on Amazon.
 He created beautiful standalone pages for each of these.
 And he linked all of them back to the homepage with “best ergonomic chair”.